 Tourism still is the most important service industry in the country.
 It was once a huge boon for the local economy, as poverty was stymied and jobs were created thanks to tourists.
-Now, however, it has been severely affected.
+In 2018, however, it has been severely affected by political unrest.

 Now?
 Many Nicaragua travel advisories warn against “all but essential travel” to Nicaragua.
 So whether or not you want to listen to these warnings is up to you.
 Only you, ultimately, can make the call of how safe Nicaragua is for you.

 There has been some progress lately in Nicaragua’s safety and political situation, but it’s slow going.

 Censorship of the media, especially when students are involved and killed, has been widespread.
 So has the dismissal of teachers.
 However, much of this doesn’t affect tourist safety in Nicaragua.

 Managua Augusto Sandino Airport is still receiving international flights.
 Despite government warnings, people are still travelling to Nicaragua.
 A fair few backpackers have even been staying in Granada recently, as well as San Juan del Sur.